Arabidopsis-Information-Portal/weather_api/doc/community_api_development.md

 **ADAMA** (Araport Data And Microservices API) is a software framework that implements data federation strategy for the [Arabidopsis Information Portal.](https://www.araport.org/) The framework aims to facilitate the data and information exchange for Arabidopsis Community, Researches and Scientists.

+Generally speaking, ADAMA is a builder of webservices.
+It provides the infrastructure necessary to publish a webservice, such as security, scalability, fault tolerance, monitoring, caching, etc. A developer of an adapter can concentrate just in the source and transformations of the data.
+The complete list of the webservices builders can be found [here.](https://adama-dev.tacc.utexas.edu/docs/adapters/index.html)

 **[Prerequisite Software](#prerequisite-software)**

 **[Environment Setup](#environment-setup)**